OpenBao Backup Using AWS S3 or MinIO

 Kubernetes cluster access with

-Read secrets in the OpenBao namespace (required for manual unseal keys backup).
+Read Kubernetes secrets (required for manual unseal keys backup).

 -